Gheorghi/webapp/README.md

 # Webapp
-JDBC implementation of a simple web application to perform REST CRUD.
+Hibernate implementation of a simple web application to perform REST CRUD.

 Steps to run this project:
 1. Install Docker Desktop